Duck DAO (DLP Duck Token (DUCK) 1-Day Volume Hits $4.08 Million

-Duck DAO (DLP Duck Token (CURRENCY:DUCK) traded down 50.8% against the dollar during the 1 day period ending at 12:00 PM E.T. on March 17th.
-Duck DAO (DLP Duck Token has a market capitalization of $14.20 million and $4.08 million worth of Duck DAO (DLP Duck Token was traded on exchanges in the last 24 hours.
-One Duck DAO (DLP Duck Token coin can currently be purchased for about $0.45 or 0.00001149 BTC on major cryptocurrency exchanges.
-During the last week, Duck DAO (DLP Duck Token has traded 19.2% higher against the dollar.
+Duck DAO (DLP Duck Token (CURRENCY:DUCK) traded down 50.8% against the US dollar during the one day period ending at 11:00 AM Eastern on March 21st.
+During the last week, Duck DAO (DLP Duck Token has traded 19.2% higher against the US dollar.
+Duck DAO (DLP Duck Token has a market cap of $14.20 million and $4.08 million worth of Duck DAO (DLP Duck Token was traded on exchanges in the last 24 hours.
+One Duck DAO (DLP Duck Token coin can currently be purchased for approximately $0.45 or 0.00001149 BTC on exchanges.

 - KnoxFS (old) (KFX) traded up 4.3% against the dollar and now trades at $19.25 or 0.00049793 BTC.